Projects

 In February of 2018, we launched White Rabbit - an ICO tracking app and news website.
 We completed the project while working on Squirrel.
 Using rapid prototyping and leveraging React Native / Rails - from ideation to launch, the app and website were live in about 90 days.
 The app successfully pushed us into the center of the burgeoning cryptocurrency industry in Los Angeles.
 Tech stack: (react, rails)

-In 2017, I founded the Facebook group “Advanced Asset Crypto Trading” which is a the top cryptocurrency educational and information-sharing group.
+Founded the Facebook group “Advanced Asset Crypto Trading” which became the top cryptocurrency educational and information-sharing group.
 It grew to nearly 9k members in the first few months.
 In 2019, we officially passed the the torch of group ownership to the top contributor and lead moderator, Mike Matsumura.
 The logo still uses my 2017 design.

 In 2017, I spent 6 months in Atlanta working on a project with codename: “Mary Lou” - one of the largest film productions ever.
 It was a dual production of Avengers: Infinity War and Avengers: Endgame.
 The motion capture team was facing some data transmission and security challenges on the live production, so they asked me to come down and help out for a few months.
 I got an IMDB credit for my work there.
 Tech stack: (Linux)